LATEST: Covid-19 figures for Laois and neighbouring counties

 Dublin's case number rose by three to 12,213.

-There were no additional deaths from Covid-19 in the past 24 hours.
+There were three additional deaths from Covid-19 in the past 24 hours.

 More people are wearing face coverings as is now recommended.
 Read more here.